 7. The Century of the Self

 Today, there are twice as many journalists working in the public relations and advertising industries than in journalism in most Western democratic societies (a complete reversal from the 1970s).

-The term public relations was coined by Sigmund Freud’s nephew Edward Bernays as a way to shape opinion in democratic societies by using advertising and political spectacles designed to manipulate our unconscious desires for validation and group connection.
+The Century of the Self explores how the term public relations was coined by Sigmund Freud’s nephew Edward Bernays as a way to shape opinion in democratic societies by using advertising and political spectacles designed to manipulate our unconscious desires for validation and group connection.